-7.4. lf a ( Councillor at tend ding th ne site visit has spe cial a cces ss requirem ents or w /ishes the Committee to visit other addresses (eg. an objector's home), early notification to the case officer will allow arrangements to be made.
+7.4.
+If a Councillor attending the site visit has special access requirements or wishes the Committee to visit other addresses (eg. an objector's home), early notification to the case officer will allow arrangements to be made.

 Adopted by the Planning Committee on 30 May 2019